 Limited Duration Agreements

 The agency must inform an applicant or employee accepting a limited duration appointment of the conditions of the appointment, including employee status when the appointment terminates.
 The applicant or employee will acknowledge, in writing, acceptance of the conditions.
-An electronic acknowledgement in the Chief Human Resources Office human resources information system serves as a written acknowledgement.
+An electronic acknowledgement in the Chief Human Resources Office human resources information system (HRIS) serves as a written acknowledgement.

 Agencies shall require employees appointed as limited duration to acknowledge the limited duration agreement that includes the following: